neticdk/go-common/pkg/cli/TUTORIAL.md

 It is from the `Run` command that you usually hand over control of your application to other parts of your code.

-Did you notice that `ac *AppContext` in the function signatures?
+Did you notice that `ac *myapp.Context` in the function signatures?
 That is the third argument passed to `NewSubCommand`.
 This makes that argument available to the rest of the application.

 #### Flags